 The relationship between g and can be determined by Newton’s 2nd Law since weight per unit volume = mass per unit volume x g

 3. Specific Volume

-The specific volume of the fluid is reciprocal of the density of the fluid so its unit of measurement in SI system is m3/kg.
+The specific volume of the fluid is reciprocal to the density of the fluid so its unit of measurement in the SI system is m3/kg.
 This item is important for the gases.